Miles Davis: 1980–1985: Comeback

-Davis resumed touring in May 1982 with a line-up that included percussionist Mino Cinelu and guitarist John Scofield, with whom he worked closely on the album Star People (1983).
+Davis resumed touring in May 1982 with a lineup that included percussionist Mino Cinelu and guitarist John Scofield, with whom he worked closely on the album Star People (1983).
 In mid-1983, he worked on the tracks for Decoy, an album mixing soul music and electronica that was released in 1984.
-He brought in producer, composer, and keyboardist Robert Irving III, who had collaborated with him on The Man with the Horn.
-With a seven-piece band that included Scofield, Evans, Irving, Foster, and Darryl Jones, he played a series of European performances that were positively received.
+He brought in producer, composer and keyboardist Robert Irving III, who had collaborated with him on The Man with the Horn.
+With a seven-piece band that included Scofield, Evans, Irving, Foster and Darryl Jones, he played a series of European performances that were positively received.
 In December 1984, while in Denmark, he was awarded the Léonie Sonning Music Prize.
 Trumpeter Palle Mikkelborg had written "Aura", a contemporary classical piece, for the event which impressed Davis to the point of returning to Denmark in early 1985 to record his next studio album, Aura.
 Columbia was dissatisfied with the recording and delayed its release.

 In May 1985, one month into a tour, Davis signed a contract with Warner Bros. that required him to give up his publishing rights.
 You're Under Arrest, his final album for Columbia, was released in September.
 It included cover versions of two pop songs: "Time After Time" by Cyndi Lauper and Michael Jackson's "Human Nature".
 He considered releasing an album of pop songs, and he recorded dozens of them, but the idea was rejected.
 He said that many of today's jazz standards had been pop songs in Broadway theater and that he was simply updating the standards repertoire.

 Davis collaborated with a number of figures from the British post-punk and new wave movements during this period, including Scritti Politti.
 This period also saw Davis move from his funk inspired sound of the early 1970s to a more melodic style.